Salaries and Remuneration Commission SRC

 Open.
 Accountable.
 Responsible

-To set and review the salaries of all public officers.
+To set and review the salaries of all state officers.

-To regularly study market conditions and advise governments on the remuneration of public officers
+To regularly study labour market conditions and advise both national and county governments on the remuneration of public officers.

 Total of fourteen part-time Commissioners.